-Darwin, the young primate whose playful fashion sense (think incontinent 1970s pimp) and love of affordable Scandinavian design made for one hell of an (adorable yet devastating) meme, is reportedly “thriving” one year after he was found loitering around an IKEA parking lot
+Darwin, the young primate whose playful fashion sense (think incontinent 1970s pimp) and love of affordable Scandinavian design made for one hell of an internet meme, is reportedly “thriving” one year after he was found loitering around an IKEA parking lot in suburban Toronto.

-And by thriving, I mean that the 19-month-old Japanese macaque has permanently shed his signature shearling mini-jacket and is instead “learning how to be a monkey again” — you know, making monkey noises, swinging around a fire pole, splashing around in water, picking goobers out of his hair, etc. — with the help of the dedicated staff at the Story Book Primate Sanctuary
+And by thriving, I mean that the 19-month-old Japanese macaque has permanently shed his signature shearling mini-jacket and is instead “learning how to be a monkey again.”
+You know — swinging around a fire pole, splashing around in water, picking goobers out of his hair, etc. — with the help of the staff at the Story Book Primate Sanctuary in Sunderland, Ontario.

-While Nakhuda, a real estate attorney, continues to rally against “injustice” and fight to bring her beloved Darwin back home, caregivers at Story Book continue to help the juvenile macaque unlearn the bad habits (i.e. temper tantrums) he picked up during the short time he lived with Nakhuda, when he played the role of a human toddler.
+While Nakhuda, a real estate attorney, continues to rally against “injustice” and fight to bring her beloved Darwin back home, caregivers at Story Book are helping the juvenile macaque unlearn the bad habits (i.e. temper tantrums) he picked up during the short time he lived with Nakhuda.
 Hirji refers to this deprogramming of sorts as a “life-long process.”

-Nakhuda, martyr of mega-persistent women who have had their illegally obtained pet monkeys taken away from them everywhere, isn’t giving up and hopes to one day reunite with Darwin.
+Nakhuda, however, isn’t giving up and hopes to one day reunite with Darwin.
 “I’ve been misjudged, and I’d like to fight this privately this time,” she says of the appeal.
 “It has never been about (me) being a media seeker.
 It is about loving him.”

-or someone you know are enamored with Darwin, 'tis the season to make a donation to Story Book Primate Sanctuary so that it can continue its good work.
-Or you could just buy
+And if you or someone you know are enamored with Darwin, 'tis the season to make a donation to Story Book Primate Sanctuary so that it can continue its good work.

 Via [The Star]